Skip to main content

 Reporting.report().counter("my-counter")

-We recommend creating constants to define each metric that you will use, so that configuration (naming, defining aggregations) only has to happen in one place e.g.
+We recommend creating variables to define each metric that you will use, so that configuration (naming, defining aggregations) only has to happen in one place e.g.

 val distributionMetric = Reporting.report().distribution("my-distribution", numericAggs(NumericAgg.MEAN, NumericAgg.MIN))

-Then we can use this metric to record values from elsewhere in our codebase:
+Then we can use this metric to record values from anywhere in our codebase:

 distributionMetric.record(6.89)